 Medication prescribed by your doctor is not free.
 You must pay the pharmacy.
-Depending on the cost you can claim the difference back from your OSHC provider.
+If the cost is more than \AU\$37.70 you can claim the difference back from your OSHC provider.
 Many pharmacists will offer you the option of having a "generic" brand of medicine.
 If the prescription medicine the Doctor has prescribed is also made available by a company which produces generic brands at cheaper prices, this option will be offered to you.
 This is ONLY offered if the content of the medicine is exactly the same as that prescribed by your Doctor.
 It will, however, assist you to pay less for your medicine.